trenskow/isvalid-express/README.md

 ## Formatting Schemas

-To see how the validator works and how to format schemas - see the [isvalid.js](https://github.com/trenskow/isvalid.js) project.
+To understand how the validator works and how to format schemas - please see the [isvalid](https://github.com/trenskow/isvalid.js) project.